azsk/AzTS-docs/Policies/KubernetesService/Azure_KubernetesService_AuthN_Enabled_AAD/Readme.md

 #### Policy Details

-Following policy can be used with 'Audit' effect to view the details of Kubernetes service, which doesn't have AAD Authentication enabled, at the policy assignment scope.
+Following policy can be used with 'Audit' effect to detect non-compliant resources.

 #### Policy Definition
 [Security - Kubernetes Service - EnableAADAuthentication](./Security%20-%20Kubernetes%20Service%20-%20EnableAADAuthentication)